pawanmsr/n-methods/doc/quantum-superposition-genie.md

 **Genie**: WHO SAID THAT?!
 What is that thing?

-**Padawan**: Oh that too is a genie except its bottle is more modern, and it does not grant wishes.
+**Padawan**: Oh that thing is also a genie, except its bottle is more gizmosy, and it does not grant wishes.
 It is called a Transformer.

 **Genie**: Transformer?
 Like the step-up and step-down one you mentioned earlier?